-STUDENT PARKING: Student drivers must use a hang tag to park on campus.
-To obtain a tag, students must complete the Permission To Drive to School Form online and provide a copy of their driver's license and current auto insurance card to Ms. Bernardino.
+Student Parking: Student drivers must use a hang tag to park on campus.
+To obtain a tag, students must complete the Drivers Permission Form and provide a copy of their driver's license and current auto insurance card to Ms. Bernardino.
 Upper Division Students must park in the front lot in front of the Upper Division Building and Gymnasium.

-DISMISSAL INFORMATION: At 3:15pm, students are dismissed for pick-up from the front of the Upper Division Building.
+Dismissal: At 3:15pm, students are dismissed for pick-up from the front of the Upper Division Building.
 Please inform the school office in writing of any regular car pools and of any changes to your car pool any time they occur.
 Students will only be released to individuals listed on the registration forms, listed on the emergency information cards, or otherwise specifically identified to the school in writing or by telephone.
 Such individuals may be required to present a photo identification card.